U.S. flag

 Enhancing Healthcare Team Outcomes

-Pantoprazole is often prescribed by the primary care provider (including mid-level practitioners), internist, and gastroenterologist.
-While the drug is effective for peptic ulcer disease, there have been many reports regarding overdose.
+Pantoprazole is often prescribed by clinicians, including advanced practice providers, internists, and gastroenterologists.
+While the drug is effective for peptic ulcer disease, there have been many reports of overdose.
 The pharmacist should also perform a complete medication reconciliation when starting pantoprazole.
-Healthcare workers should avoid writing prescriptions for many months and educate patients on drug safety, including storing the medication in a locked cabinet away from the reach of children.
+Healthcare professionals should avoid writing prescriptions for a prolonged period without an indication and educate patients on drug safety, including storing the medication in a locked cabinet away from the reach of children.
+PPI prescriptions require careful review at hospital discharge to determine their continued necessity.
+Medication reconciliation is crucial for ensuring the appropriate use of medications and preventing potential long-term risks.

 Review Questions